scignscape/ntxh/README.md

 by most users).
 Within the `@/preferred` folder is a zipped `preferred-zip` file for convenience, which can be extracted (within the convenience "`@/temp`" folder, if desired), then copy the `preferred` subfolder to the parent directory of the archive root, so that `preferred` becomes the root's sibling.
+(If desired, check the `quick-setup` script mentioned earlier to see how this step may be automated.)

 With the `preferred` folder in place, the simplest build option to try next is `build-quick`, which is located in the same folder as